istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 ## Deploy an HTTPS proxy

 To simulate a legacy proxy and only for this example, you deploy an HTTPS proxy inside your cluster.
-Also, to simulate a more realistic proxy that is running outside of your cluster, you will address the pod of the proxy by its IP address and not by the domain name of a Kubernetes service.
+Also, to simulate a more realistic proxy that is running outside of your cluster, you will address the proxy's pod by its IP address and not by the domain name of a Kubernetes service.
 You can use any HTTPS proxy that supports HTTP Connect.
 We used [Squid](http://www.squid-cache.org).